Want to learn more about intakes in the UAE? Talk to our experts.

 - When are the application deadlines for each intake?

-- How far in advance should you begin your application process?
+- How far in advance should I start my application?

 - Does intake affect scholarship availability?

-- What intake is best if my documents or tests are delayed?
+- What intake is best if documents or tests are delayed?

 Overview of the UAE education system